Longzea/CeloAssist-Tutorial/README.md

 Then we are going to use the `.then` method to resolve the promise, store the result in the `requestDetails` state, and set our modal to true.

 Up next, we are going to create a function called `fundPayee`.
-With this function, you can transfer a token to another user that made a request.
+With this function, you can transfer a token to another user that made a request:

 ```js